No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 2. Cultural and Language Barriers

-• Communication Gaps: Language differences can cause misunderstandings in business operations.
-Employing bilingual staff or local interpreters can mitigate this risk.
+• Communication Gaps: Language differences can lead to misunderstandings in operations.
+However, hiring bilingual staff or interpreters can help bridge this gap.

 • Labor Relations: Understanding local labor laws and practices can help in building a harmonious work environment and avoid potential disputes.